afwbkbc/glsmac/README.md

 GLSMAC discord : https://discord.gg/fWG3xK7cUx

+### Quickstart

+1) Download [latest release](https://github.com/afwbkbc/glsmac/releases/latest) for your OS ( only 64-bit windows and ubuntu for now )

+2) Unpack all files into your SMAC directory (must have SMACX expansion too)

+3) Run GLSMAC

 ### Why?

 SMAC was a great game, possibly the best in 4x genre, but it's outdated so much it barely runs on modern systems.
 Especially multiplayer (which is based on ancient directplay).